zhiqinghuang/marathon/docs/docs/rest-api/mesosphere/marathon/api/v2/AppsResource_create.md

 ##### instances (Integer)

 The number of instances of this application to start.
-Please note: this number can be changed everytime as needed to scale the application.
+Please note: this number can be changed everytime as needed to mesosphere.marathon.scale the application.

 ##### executor (String)